mattstruble/mattstruble.github.io/_posts/2020-05-24-automating-ml-pipeline.md

 #### 1. Dynamically Configuring Settings

-The first of the goals I tackled above was finding a way to easily change run settings on the fly, allowing my scripts dynamically change run settings on a per-project basis.
+The first of the goals I tackled above was finding a way to easily change run settings on the fly, allowing my scripts dynamically change on a per-project basis.
 I determined early on that this would require a both a global config, as well as project-specific configs.
 The end result involved creating a volume on my NAS and setting up the following file structure:

 ```